Capability is not the same as clarity

 Many AI products present output as if the result explains itself.
 It usually does not.

-Good AI interfaces make the system's action legible.
+Good AI interfaces make the system's action clear.
 The goal is not to explain the model.
 The goal is to explain the product state.

 2. Why did it do that?